-Aditya Birla Minerals is primarily focused on copper production and holds copper exploration tenements around the existing Nifty, Mt Gordon and Maroochydore Copper Projects.
-Focusing on resource building for underground mining for its Queensland and Western Australian copper mines, the company is continuing to undertake near mine and regional exploration drilling programmes throughout FY 2014.
-A total of 36,904m of near mine and regional diamond and reverse circulation drilling was completed during the year over these project areas.
+Aditya Birla Minerals is primarily focused on copper production and holds copper exploration tenements around the existing Nifty and Maroochydore Copper Projects.
+Focusing on resource building for underground mining for its Western Australian copper mines, the company has until recently undertaken near mine and regional exploration activities including drilling.

 Since inception in 2003, Aditya Birla Minerals has concentrated on mine development and resource and reserve delineation drilling within and adjacent to current projects.
-The company has significantly increased its exploration activities at both sites, particularly at the Mt Gordon copper project in Queensland, Australia, where the discovery of new high grade copper sulphide mineralisation at Mammoth has contributed to a significant increase in resources and the potential scale of the project and copper output.
-In addition to copper exploration in Australia, Aditya Birla Minerals has continued to pursue international exploration and development opportunities.
+The company’s has aggressive exploration activities at Nifty and Maroochydore projects in Western Australia, Australia.
+Aditya Birla Minerals has continued to pursue international exploration and development opportunities.

-Aditya Birla Minerals has expanded its tenement holding to some 6,400 sq. km of copper exploration tenements around the Birla Nifty Copper Operation (BNCO) in the Great Sandy Desert, WA and holds approximately 1,800 sq.km in the Mt Gordon Copper project located in the Mt Isa Block, QLD.
-In addition to these copper exploration tenements, the company holds exploration and mining rights to the Maroochydore Copper Project, located only 100km from the Nifty mine site.
+Aditya Birla Minerals has expanded its tenement holding to 3,365 sq. km of copper exploration and mining tenements (including applications) around the Birla Nifty Copper Operation (BNCO) in the Great Sandy Desert, WA.
+In addition to the Nifty exploration tenements, the company holds exploration and mining rights to the Maroochydore Copper Project, located only 110km from the Nifty mine site, approximately 1,033sq.km (including applications).
 Exploration targets are generated using the integration of data from a comprehensive geological, geophysical, geochemical database using stratigraphic and structural interpretation with specialist input in critical fields.

-The Nifty Copper Operation lies approximately 350km southeast of the Port Hedland loading facility at the western margin of the Great Sandy Desert.
+The Nifty Copper Operation lies approximately 430km southeast of the Port Hedland loading facility at the western margin of the Great Sandy Desert.

 Finch Copper Prospect

-This prospect lies in the Nifty syncline approximately 14km south of Nifty.
+This prospect lies in the Nifty syncline approximately 15km south of Nifty.
 Interpretations of regional electromagnetic, magnetic and gravity geophysical data extending from Finch to Nifty were completed and provide a good correlation with the Nifty stratigraphic sequence.
 Copper sulphide mineralisation at Finch has been intersected during limited previous drilling in the Nifty syncline and is spatially associated with a local plunge reversal, splay faulting, a major NE-trending cross-fault and lateral dispersion of secondary copper mineralisation along and across strike.
-The central trough and northern limb warrant drilling to test for potentially significant copper mineralisation at depth as shown in the figures below.

 Nifty Regional Exploration

 Filtering, imaging and interpretation of the high resolution aeromagnetic survey data acquired in FY13 over the Nifty and Maroochydore areas and re-interpretation of regional high quality VTEM data over the Nifty mine and regional areas were completed.
-Prospect-specific desktop analysis of all updated geophysical, geological and geochemical data from the Nifty near mine, Nifty Regional and Maroochydore areas was then used to derive a series of targets for drilling.
+Prospect-specific desktop analysis of all updated geophysical, geological and geochemical data from the Nifty near mine, Nifty Regional and Maroochydore areas has generated a series of exploration targets.

 Birla Maroochydore Copper Project

-The Maroochydore Copper Project lies approximately 100km south-east of the Nifty copper mine.
+The Maroochydore Copper Project lies approximately 110km south-east of the Nifty copper mine.

-3D Modelling of the Maroochydore primary sulphide resource was completed and a maiden resource released to ASX.
+3D Modelling of the Maroochydore primary sulphide material was completed and a maiden mineral resource estimate released to ASX.
 This is the first primary copper sulphide resource discovered in the Great Sandy Desert since the discovery of Nifty.
-It remains open along strike and down dip and contains approximately 90,000t of in-situ copper.

 |Cut-off||Category||Tonnes||Copper (%)||Co ppm|